-- The essential first step is to resolve all issues with respect to the division of matrimonial assets and debt; alimony; child custody and child support.
+- Resolve all issues with respect to the division of matrimonial assets and debt, alimony, child custody and child support.

-- Step number two is to file a Notice of Family Claim at the British Columbia Supreme Court.
+- File a Notice of Family Claim at the British Columbia Supreme Court.

 - The Notice of Family Claim must be served on your spouse.